Performance

 A note on privacy

-Only the data that is required to serve personalizations is duplicated across the world.
+Only the data that is required to serve components is duplicated across the world.
 The Redshift cluster for data warehousing - that contains historical data for analysis and dashboard purposes - is housed in Europe only, to take into account privacy laws.